ofirgall/tmux-browser/README.md

 * Firefox/Chrome/Chromium (Tested on Firefox)
 * [brotab](https://https://github.com/balta2ar/brotab)
 * [reserruct](https://github.com/tmux-plugins/tmux-resurrect)
-* screen (to run in background to avoid stucking the tmux)
 * wmctrl (recommended, used to jump to the window)

 ## Usage